Brannua/.dotfiles/README.md

 ## dotfiles

-The way to install a configFile on your machine.
+The way to install a dotfile on your machine.

 ```sh
 ./install zshrc
 ```

-The way to remove a configFile from your machine.
+The way to remove a dotfile from your machine.

 ```sh
 ./uninstall zshrc